Chat with us, powered by LiveChat Orleans County Bicentennial

 Orly the Live Ox Goes Viral

-As Orleans County's official mascot, Orly has been making his way around town to spread the word on this year's Bicentennial.
-Starting with the holiday parades in 2024, Orly has visited several businesses and historic places to familiarize himself with what Orleans County has to offer.
+As Orleans County's official mascot, Orly has been making his way around town to spread the word on this year's bicentennial.
+Starting with the holiday parades in 2024, Orly has visited several businesses and historic places to familiarize himself with what Orleans County has to offer and his adventures are posted daily on our social media.

 Follow Orly on the following platforms:

-For his everyday adventures follow Orleans County Tourism on Facebook and Instagram.
+For his everyday educational adventures follow Orleans County Tourism on Facebook and Instagram.

-For some funny and behind the scenes content follow his personal account on TikTok and Instagram.
+For some whimsical and exclusive content follow his personal account on TikTok and Instagram.

 If you'd like Orly to attend your public event, click here to submit our Invitation Form.